 How to Caulk a Shower

-Follow these simple steps to remove and replace caulk in the shower when it starts to mildew and pull away from the shower wall.
+Follow these simple steps to remove and replace caulk in the shower and bathtub when it starts to mildew and pull away from the shower wall.

 Caulk is a homeowner’s best friend, sealing all the little cracks and crevices in the home and keeping water, air and critters from entering.
 But caulk doesn’t last forever.
 Here's how to caulk a shower to avoid water damage.